[VIDEO] DEV SNACK: Developer Tools

 I can even click on the values to edit them!
 Browsers, or my CSS boilerplate, may apply default styles to certain elements like paragraphs or headers.

-For instance, I can see I haven't applied any margin to my “h1” header, but there’s 40 pixels of margin there!
+For instance, I can see I haven't applied any margin to my “h1” header, but there are 40 pixels of margin there!

 Scrolling down to the Styles pane, I can see the normalize stylesheet (aka my CSS boilerplate) calls for some margin, and the browser (called the "user agent stylesheet" here) calls for some as well.